SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Introduction

 Test-Time Training (TTT) adapts models on incoming unlabeled data, typically via pseudo-labels or self-supervised signals~\cite{sun2019test,sun2024learning,behrouz2024titans,akyurek2024surprising}.
 However, recent evidence indicates that reinforcement learning generalizes more robustly than supervised fine-tuning (SFT) on reasoning tasks, where SFT often imitates surface patterns rather than improving deductive behavior~\cite{wu2025generalization,liu2025othink}.
 Building on this, Test-Time Reinforcement Learning (TTRL)~\cite{zuo2025ttrl} and unsupervised post-training for MLLMs~\cite{wei2025unsupervised} sample multiple reasoning paths and derive pseudo-rewards via self-consistency voting (Fig.~\ref{fig:motivation_fig1}a), yielding substantial gains without labels or reward models.
 Nevertheless, in practice standard TTRL quickly develops a characteristic collapse mode.
 As updates proceed, the majority-vote reward keeps increasing while responses become shorter and Pass@1 eventually drops (Fig.~\ref{fig:motivation_fig1}b, top).
 This behavior suggests that the policy is optimizing agreement among sampled trajectories rather than correctness, converging to a small set of short, self-consistent but often incorrect answers.
 This collapse stems from learning on noisy pseudo-rewards: uniform sequence updates implicitly treat self-consistency as a faithful surrogate for correctness, thereby exposing a structural mismatch between the proxy signal and the true objective.
-These failure modes in turn suggest that updating all tokens uniformly may be fundamentally misaligned with where the reasoning actually branches.